Charity shop fly-tipping warning after Ammanford dumping

 So much stuff was dumped that staff could not open the shop and the furniture was ruined in the rain.

 Barnardos had to pay to remove the items.

-The council says similar incidents by others had already prompted some charity shops to put up signs warning that items will be considered fly-tipping if left after premises shut.'Serious offence'
+The council says similar incidents by others had already prompted some charity shops to put up signs warning that items will be considered fly-tipping if left after premises shut.

 The council said Ronnie James Carroll, 47, admitted four offences under the Environmental Protection Act 1990 at Carmarthen Magistrates Court.